cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 ## Fedora gating woes

-But there's a problem of scale: The more tests we add to gating, the more likely any one of them may fail.
+But there's a problem of scale: The more tests we added to gating, the more likely any one of them failed.
 Fedora's distribution gating tests also failed at the worst possible time: After an upstream release.
-This means Fedora's package would have to drift from Cockpit's own release.
-Cockpit would have to make Fedora-specific hotfixes to make the tests happy.

-### Problem 1: Fedora's test environment is different from our own in many subtle ways

-Cockpit gates on a dozen operating systems with several hundred complex integration tests.
-Fedora's testing is much simpler, as Fedora does not need to test how well Cockpit works on Debian, of course.
+It felt like every single bodhi update in the last year had failing tests.
+I couldn't remember a single time when tests were green.

-Fedora's VMs use different settings from Cockpit's, such as the number of CPUs and amount of RAM.

-The time it takes to perform each test varies as well.
-(Fedora's testing VMs are especially slow during evenings in Europe.)
+Fedora's test VMs use different settings from Cockpit's, such as the number of CPUs and amount of RAM, or the list of preinstalled packages.
+The time it takes to perform each test varies as well; e.g. Fedora's testing VMs (running on EC2) are especially slow during evenings in Europe.

-### Problem 2: Reproducing Fedora's tests locally has been difficult

-Running Fedora's tests outside of its testing environment requires know-how and several tricks.
+Running Fedora's tests locally requires know-how and several tricks:

+- How is the test environment defined and configured?
 - Where can someone download the gating VM images?
-- How are the gating VM images invoked?
-- How is the test environment pinned down?
-The documentation was not specific enough, saying "just run `ansible-playbook` in a VM".
+- How exactly do I start them to get a similar environment as the CI system?

-Fedora's [Standard Test Interface](https://docs.fedoraproject.org/en-US/ci/standard-test-interface/) was flexible and precise when covering the API, but lacked details in usage.
+Fedora's [Standard Test Interface](https://docs.fedoraproject.org/en-US/ci/standard-test-interface/) was flexible and precise when covering the API, but lacked pinning down the test environment.
+The documentation more or less says "just run `ansible-playbook` in a VM", but there is no tool to provide such a VM.

-### Time to fix

-It felt like every single bodhi update in the last year had failing tests.
-I couldn't remember a single time when tests were green by default.

 It was time to fix this once and for all.